PeterAltmann/SSIdemo/README.md

 }
 ```

 Using the ledger, Alice can now verify that the connection request indeed came from Faber.
+Alice can also browse the VDR and look for faber's endpoints.